colinc86/Code-Logging-Creator/README.md

 The name and location of the file to write to.
 If this value is not passed, then the created code is printed on-screen.

-## Example
+## Example 1
-Entering the following in Terminal reads the file `ExampleHeader.h` and prints a list of its classes on-screen.
+Entering the following in Terminal reads the file `ExampleHeader.h` and generates a `xm` file with interface delcarations and hook methods.

 ```
-./clc -i ExampleHeader.h
+$ ./clc -i ExampleHeader.h
 Reading header file...

 ClassA